getchip/PocketCHIP-Docs/source/includes/_applications.md

 ![Splore all the games](images/pico-splore-with-hands.jpg)

-PICO-8 starts in splore mode, which lets you select which game to load.
-If PocketC.H.I.P. is connected to WiFi, games created by the PICO-8 community can be downloaded and played here.
+**PICO-8** starts in **splore mode**, which lets you select which game to load.

+If PocketC.H.I.P. is connected to WiFi, **PICO-8 community made games** can be downloaded and played here.
 Navigate the menus using the arrow keys, and press 8 to select a game.

 * **Favourites:** Save games to this list by pressing ESC while in the game and selecting “Favourite”.
 Games on this list are playable even when you're not connected to WiFi.
 * **New:** Lists the newest additions to the PICO-8 community.